-Stages in the development of our capacity to resolve conflict
+Stages in the Development of Our Capacity to Resolve Conflict

 As we have already pointed out several times, anything which grows, grows through stages of development.
 One of the things which develops is our capacity to address and resolve conflict.
-We get better and better at it the more we practice and the better we become at selecting the most helpful maps.
+We get better and better at it the more we practice our skills and the better we become at selecting the most helpful maps.
 With that in mind, let's see what the map of the Orders of Self can show us about stages in the development of our capacity to resolve conflicts.

 To start with we have to notice the conflict.
-I have to know there is a rock in my shoe before I will take it out.
-This is a First Order capacity to know what my current experience is.
-Then, should I choose to remove the rock, I will invoke the Second Order skill of removing my shoe, emptying it, and restoring the shoe to my foot.
-At the most basic level, conflict resolution strategies are 2° ways of doing which transform our experience at 1° .
+I have to know there is a rock in my shoe before I take it out.
+This is a 1° [Personal-material: perception] capacity to know what my current experience is.
+Then, should I choose to remove the rock, I will invoke the 2° [Personal-material: choice] skill of removing my shoe, emptying it, and restoring the shoe to my foot.
+At the most basic level, conflict resolution strategies are 2° ways of doing which transform our experience at 1°.